GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 \subsection{Ablation studies.}

-In this section, we perform several ablation studies on the ShapeNet Part dataset to verify the effectiveness of different modules in GTNet.
+In this section, we perform various ablation studies on the ShapeNet Part dataset to verify the effectiveness of different modules in GTNet.
+In the following experiment, we demonstrated that the use of a backbone network (feature extraction block consisting of four layers of Graph Transformer, where Graph Transformer updates features locally and globally using local-cross attention and global self-attention, local neighborhood setting $K$ to 20, max-pooling for aggregation, feature encoding in Transformer, and residual connections in feature extraction layer) can achieve the best performance.

-\textbf{Transformer analysis.} The core parts of Graph Transformer are Local Transformer and Global Transformer.
-In the ablation learning, we remove one of them while remain the other one to verify the effectiveness of these two Transformer parts separately.
-As shown in TABLE \ref{table:Component_analysis}, model A only uses Local Transformer, Model B directly uses Global Transformer after applying 1×1 convolution to the input to align the dimensions, and Model C keeps both Local Transformer and Global Transformer.
-With the removal of Local Transformer or Global Transformer, the mIoU will only decrease by 1.58\% and 1.96\% respectively, which shows that these two components can learn the deep features of the point clouds even if they perform separately.
+\textbf{Transformer analysis.} The main parts of Graph Transformer are Local Transformer and Global Transformer.
+In the ablation learning, we remove one of them while remain the other one to assess the individual effectiveness of these Transformer components.
+As shown in Table \ref{table:Component_analysis}, model A only uses Local Transformer, Model B directly uses Global Transformer after applying 1×1 convolution to the input to align the dimensions, and Model C keeps both Local Transformer and Global Transformer.
+Model B and C are two different baselines, and Model A has been improved based on both baselines.
+With the removal of Local Transformer or Global Transformer, the mIoU will only decrease by 1.58\% and 1.96\% respectively, which shows that these two components can learn the deep feature of the point clouds even if they perform separately.
 All the results show that the combination of these two components is better than taking a single one.

+\textbf{Numbers of feature extraction layer.} This experiment investigates the number of feature extraction layers in Graph Transformer, which determines the feature update performance of the model.
+The results are shown in Table \ref{table:number}, and the best performance is achieved when the number is set to 4.
+When the number is small ($Number=2$ or $Number=3$), GTNet does not extract enough deep features to represent point features.
+As the number of layers increases, the number of parameters in the model will continue to increase, resulting in higher requirements for computational costs.
+Currently, our equipment only supports running models with $Number=4$.

+Composition of edge features $\boldsymbol{e_{ij}}$.
+This experiment investigates the selection of $f_j$ and $f_{ij}$ in $e_{ij}$, which determines the composition of point neighborhood features.
+The results are shown in Table \ref{table:fij}, where the best performance is achieved when the neighborhood feature uses $f_{ij}=(concat (f_j-f_i), f_i)$.
+When using $f_j$ for features, only local neighboring point features are considered, without considering the original features of the center point.
+When using $f_{ij}=concat (f_j, f_i)$ for features, the feature differences between neighboring and central points are not considered.
+When the feature adopts $f_{ij}=(concat (f_j+f_i), f_i)$, adding too many center point features (approximately twice) increases redundant information and weakens the effect of neighboring point features.